Oklahoma State-Regulated Insurance Coverage

 Does Oklahoma have caps on coverage?

-Coverage is limited to at least six years of treatment unless the individual was diagnosed or accessed medically necessary care for autism before the age of three, which then requires coverage through the age of nine.
-Applied Behavior Analysis is subject to a maximum annual benefit of $25,000 and a maximum of 25 hours per week.
+The 2016 legislation limited coverage to at least six years of treatment unless the individual was diagnosed or accessed medically necessary care for autism before the age of three, which then required coverage through the age of nine.
+Applied Behavior Analysis was subject to a maximum annual benefit of $25,000 and a maximum of 25 hours per week under the law.

 The Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) is a federal law that generally prevents group health plans and health insurance issuers that provide mental health or substance use disorder (MH/SUD) benefits from imposing less favorable benefit limitations on those benefits than on medical/surgical benefits.
 This includes quantitative treatment limits like age and dollar caps.